MCP Tools for Design Systems: Practical Workflows for React Teams

 - It invents spacing, colors, and class names that ignore your tokens

-With the Fragments MCP server, AI can query your actual data before it writes code.
-Use the MCP Tools docs for configuration, then let the assistant call tools like fragments_discover, fragments_inspect, and fragments_implement against your compiled metadata.
+With hosted Fragments MCP, AI can query your actual Cloud catalog before it writes code.
+Use the MCP Tools docs for configuration, then let the assistant call tools like catalog/list_components, catalog/get_component, catalog/list_tokens, lint/file, and tokens/suggest against live project data.

 Practical Workflow for React Teams

-fragments buildThat file becomes the source of truth for AI tool calls.
+fragments initCloud becomes the source of truth for AI tool calls.
+The endpoint is the same for every client; auth selects the org and project.

 2. Discover the right components